Brooklyn Nets vs. Indiana Pacers: How to Watch, Game Preview, TV Channel, Betting Odds

 Odds via DraftKings Sportsbook.

-The Nets enter the day as 8.5-point underdogs to the Pacers, and the total over/under is 222.5 points.
+The Nets enter the day as 10-point underdogs to the Pacers, and the total over/under is 219 points.

 KEYS TO THE GAME: